-A new mathematical innovation: The Turing Machine.
-In 1936 in Britain a theoretical model, existing on paper only, of a computing machine was conceived and published by Alan Turing, a mathematical genius.
+A new mathematical innovation appeared in 1936 in Britain called The Turing Machine.
+It was not a machine but a theoretical model of one, existing on paper only.
+The author was Alan Turing, a mathematical genius.
 The means and the speed of communication in his design were universal, i.e. totally all-purpose, and empirically unspecified.
 The nearest illustration of communication in such a machine that might have come to mind in the 1930s was the paper tapes with punched code (such as a telegraph using Morse code), an available digital technology.
-In any Turing machine, however, the communication sent by steam whistles could equally have referred to sound and its speed in messages between ships entering or leaving a harbor, or by the speed of the sight as colored flags or smoke puffs between watch towers along a coast, or, as what eventually became the reality: the speed of light in the form of electronic communication.
+In any Turing machine, however, the communication sent by steam whistles could equally have referred to sound, and its speed in messages between ships entering or leaving a harbor, or by the speed of the sight as colored flags or smoke puffs between watch towers along a coast, or, as what eventually became the reality: the speed of light in the form of electronic communication.
 The mechanical turns and shifts in Charles Babbage's never completed "difference engine" from the 1820s could also have served for the transmission of communication in a Turing engine.
 Turing's ambition in the 1936 paper was, thus, purely theoretical.
 Explicitly, he was addressing the possibility of predicting the end of a running code sequence, at that time discussed using the German word "Entscheidungsproblem".

-Stored-program computers.
+4. Stored-program computers

 Digital script can refer to structures and their properties in space, as well representing sequences and processes in time.
 In other words, the same stream of binary makers, such as a tape, may contain data as well as instructions on how to orderly, and in sequence, deal with that data.
-This beats all old-fashioned human tools, which, like the Swiss Army knife (1: 93), must keep separate from one another their instructions and their actual use.
+This beats all old-fashioned human tools, which, like the Swiss Army knife,5 must keep separate from one another their instructions and their actual use.
 This also beats the first calculator-computer built by the German engineer, Konrad Zuse in 1936 in which an operator inputs the instructions for the calculation of the stored set of binary numbers.
 During and after the war, Zuse constructed three improved models which have the features of a stored program computer, but most of these programs did not fit in the limited memory he used and were entered separately.
 His work was unknown outside Germany; some would call him the inventor of the computer.